uberspark/uberxmhf/xmhf/README.md

 WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING
 ===============================================================

-You can ruin your motherboard on Intel hardware if your BIOS is buggy.
-MAKE SURE YOUR BIOS IS UP TO DATE, and use the newest available SINIT module from Intel:
+You can ruin your motherboard if your BIOS is buggy.
+MAKE SURE YOUR BIOS IS UP TO DATE, and use the newest available SINIT module from Intel (if using an Intel CPU):
 <http://software.intel.com/en-us/articles/intel-trusted-execution-technology/>
 If you want to be sure your hardware is working, we suggest starting with Intel's tboot project: <http://tboot.sourceforge.net/>